What type of appeals may be brought before the Board?

 May I submit additional information at the hearing?

-Documentary evidence (comparable sales, appraisals, contractor estimates, pictures, site plans, maps, etc.) must be submitted to the board at least twenty-one business days before the hearing.
-Narrative testimony or videos used to clarify your previously submitted evidence may be presented during the hearing.
+Documentary evidence (comparable sales, appraisals, contractor estimates, pictures, site plans, maps, narrative testimony, videos, etc.) must be submitted to the board at least twenty-one business days before the hearing.

 When will I receive a decision?